 After you have done this, the API connection between your Thrive Themes and Zapier account will be ready and you can go to the next step by clicking on the “Continue” button that appeared:

-This is an additional step you can take.
-You can test the connection you have just made by clicking on either the “Test & Review” or the "Test & Continue" button.
-However, if you do not want to test the connection, you can simply skip this step by clicking on the “Skip Test” button:
+This is an additional step you will have to take.
+You can test the connection you have just made by clicking on the "Test Trigger" button:

 Step 3.
 Set up the integration of your choice